veda2wratha/Android-Interview-Quetions/README.md

 6. What is the difference between Hashmap and hash table
 7. Difference between mvc and mvvm
 8. What is Data binding
+    - The Data Binding Library is an Android Jetpack library that allows you to bind UI components in your XML layouts to data sources in your app using a    declarative format rather than programmatically, reducing boilerplate code.